analytics-club-iitm/DL-Hack-20-21/_pages/track1.md

 # IMPORTANT

 - Please note that the submission should be the **PROBABILITY** that the given image is real and not the class labels. (refer to submission script [here](assets/scripts/submit_track1.py))
 - The generator used to create the test set is specifically fine-tuned to spoof deep fake detectors.
-Hence a high performing model on the train set **NEED NOT** give similar performance in the test set.
+Hence a high-performing model on the train set **NEED NOT** give a similar performance in the test set.
 - During inference, you are **NOT** allowed to resize the images in the test set.
 Any violation of this rule will lead to an invalid submission.
 - All participants are required to submit their code and any manipulation found in the same will lead to an invalid submission.
 - **SUGGESTION**: As mentioned before log loss penalizes the model for being both confident and wrong.
-In the worst possible case, a prediction that something is TRUE when it is actually FALSE will add an infinite amount to your error score.
-Hence, its better to bound your predictions from the extremes by a small value.
+In the worst possible case, a prediction that something is TRUE when it is FALSE will add an infinite amount to your error score.
+Hence, it's better to bound your predictions from the extremes by a small value.
 This can be done simply by:
 ```python
 import numpy as np
 # here prob_real is the predicted probabilty of the image being REAL